jundalisay/superb/content/en/maharlika/laws/epira/chapter-6.md

 ## SEC.
 49. Creation of Power Sector Assets and Liabilities Management Corporation or PSALM

-This is a government-owned and -controlled corporation which shall own all existing NPC generation assets, liabilities, IPP contracts, real estate and all other disposable assets.
+This is a government-owned and -controlled corporation which shall own all existing NAPOCOR generation assets, liabilities, IPP contracts, real estate and all other disposable assets.

-All outstanding obligations of the NPC arising from loans, issuances of bonds, securities and other instruments of indebtedness shall be transferred to and assumed by the PSALM Corp. within one hundred eighty (180) days from the approval of this Act.
+All outstanding obligations of the NAPOCOR arising from loans, issuances of bonds, securities and other instruments of indebtedness shall be transferred to and assumed by the PSALM Corp. within one hundred eighty (180) days from the approval of this Act.

 ## SEC.
 50. Purpose and Objective, Domicile and Term of Existence

-The principal purpose of the PSALM Corp. is to manage the orderly sale, disposition, and privatization of NPC generation assets, real estate and other disposable assets, and IPP contracts with the objective of liquidating all NPC financial obligations and stranded contract costs in an optimal manner.
+The principal purpose of the PSALM Corp. is to manage the orderly sale, disposition, and privatization of NAPOCOR generation assets, real estate and other disposable assets, and IPP contracts with the objective of liquidating all NAPOCOR financial obligations and stranded contract costs in an optimal manner.

 The PSALM Corp. shall have its principal office and place of business within Metro Manila.